 University of Manchester

-Manchester is situated in the south-central part of North West England, fringed by the Cheshire Plain to the south and the Pennines to the north and east.
-Forming part of the English Core Cities Group, Manchester today is a centre of the arts, the media, higher education and commerce.
+- Situated in the south-central part of North West England, fringed by the Cheshire Plain to the south and the Pennines to the north and east

 Partner university's areas of study